tobiasackels/ackels-lab/content/positions/index.md

 ---

-## Please get in touch - full job listings will be posted here soon!

 <br>

 Are you curious about how the brain extracts relevant bits from the constant flow of sensory information we are under?